bitshares/docs.bitshares.org/source/testnet/2-genesis.rst

 change your chain ID, and make you unable to sync with all existing chains (unless one of them has exactly the same genesis file you do).

-For testing purposes, the ``--dbg-init-key`` option will allow you to quickly create a new chain against any genesis file, by replacing the witnesses' block production keys.

 Embedding the Genesis block
 ***************************